-At Banner MD Anderson Cancer Center, our liver cancer experts build a customized treatment plan around your needs.
-We consider the type, location, and stage of your cancer, as well as your personal preferences and overall health, to safely and effectively treat your cancer.
-Your expert team includes oncologists, pathologists and highly skilled support staff, working together to ensure you receive comprehensive care to treat your liver cancer.
+At Banner MD Anderson Cancer Center, our liver and bile duct cancer experts build a customized treatment plan around your needs.
+We consider the type, location and stage of your cancer, as well as your personal preferences and overall health, to safely and effectively treat your cancer.
+Your expert team includes oncologists, pathologists and highly skilled support staff, working together to ensure you receive comprehensive care to treat your liver or bile duct cancer.

-Liver cancer is difficult to treat in its later stages.
-If found early, liver cancer has a much higher chance for successful treatment.
+Liver and bile duct cancers are difficult to treat in later stages.
+If found early, cancer in the liver or bile duct has a much higher chance for successful treatment.
 Your treatment options will depend on your:

 - Cancer stage